Years of Service

 If you are interested in a clinical trial or would like more information about a clinical trial, speak with your oncologist, surgeon, family practice physician, or contact Dayton Clinical Oncology Program and we will be glad to assist you.

-For a complete listing of our currently open clinical trials, go to the "Clinical Trials" tab.
 We maintain an active list of approximately 100 clinical trials for the treatment of cancers of the brain, breast, gastrointestinal, genitourinary, head and neck, leukemia, lung, lymphoma, melanoma, myeloma, sarcoma, and other sites, and for cancer prevention and cancer control and cancer care delivery research (CCDR).

 Financial Conflict of Interest (FCOI) Policy & Training